 I’m Craig Calcaterra, the founder, writer, and editor of the daily baseball and culture Substack newsletter Cup of Coffee.
 I publish five days a week, with each newsletter going out to subscribers no later than 7 AM Eastern time.

 I have a paid and unpaid tier of subscribers, with one free newsletter published each week.
 There are just under 10,500 total subscribers, over 3,300 of who pay for either monthly ($6) or annual ($65) subscriptions.
 The average monthly revenue is around $18,400 and growing.

 15. Yolo Intel ($240K/year)

-Yolanda Edwards (from Brooklyn) started Yolo Intel almost 4 years ago.
+Yolanda Edwards (from Brooklyn) started Yolo Intel over 4 years ago.